What Is Clean Sleep & How Does It Impact Sleep Hygiene?

 For more information on the benefits of sleep, check out our post on how to sleep better.

-Although some of the clean sleeping ideas may be time consuming and expensive, you can definitely learn from their objectives.
+Although some of the clean sleeping ideas may be time-consuming and expensive, you can definitely learn from their objectives.
 Here are some approachable ways to use clean sleeping in your own life:

 A study by the American Journal of Gastroenterology also found a significant link between late-night eating and acid reflux symptoms.
 So, it could not only harm your sleep but also make you ill in the long run.

 Give yourself a gentle head massage stimulating pressure points on the back of your head.
 These are located about five fingers from the back of your ear at the base of your skull.
-You will feel a dip and a tender point at the right spot.
-Massaging these in a circular motion can relieve headaches, tension and can stimulate circulation.
+You will feel a dip and a tender point in the right spot.
+Massaging these in a circular motion can relieve headaches, and tension and can stimulate circulation.

 Alternatively, a relaxing foot massage will help ground and relax you.
 Practice mindfulness during this and focus on the act and how it makes you feel.
 Or, you could ask your partner to do it for you and give them a massage in return.

-The main point to take from clean sleeping is that it promotes good sleep hygiene.
-This is about having a sleep routine that enables you to have good quality sleep.
+Ultimately, clean sleeping promotes good sleep hygiene, something that can take time to establish and maintain.
+After all, this is about having a sleep routine that enables you to have good quality sleep.
 As they say, quality is better than quantity!